 Licensed Practical Nurse and Licensed Vocational Nurse

-Income: National average wage is $48,820.
-Workers in nursing and residential care facilities receive an annual average pay of 46,280.
-When working in the state, local, and private hospitals, LPN and LVN salaries average $48,550.
-Working in offices of physicians, they receive a median pay of $43,270.
+Income: National average wage is $48,070.
+Workers in nursing and residential care facilities receive a median annual pay of 49,6200.
+When working in the state, local, and private hospitals, LPN and LVN salaries average $47,000.
+Working in offices of physicians, they receive a median pay of $46,870.

-Job Description: A Licensed Practical Nurse and Licensed Vocational Nurse help Registered Nurses and doctors by assisting them on the operating table.
-They conduct+ regular visits in hospital rooms, usually with an accompanying nurse.
+Job Description: Nursing careers, such as Licensed Practical Nurses and Licensed Vocational Nurses, help registered nurses and doctors by assisting them in the operating room or in medical labs.
+Job duties include conducting regular visits in hospital rooms, usually with an accompanying nurse.
 Those with advanced certifications, like IV certifications, can also help with performing necessary medical operations.

-Educational or Training Requirement: After completing a related nursing course that takes around a year, graduates can take the NCLEX-PN exam.
+Educational or Training Requirement: After completing a related nursing course at a trade school that takes around a year, graduates can take the NCLEX-PN exam.
 If they want a higher salary, they can earn additional certifications for specializations, like intravenous therapy.

 Occupational Therapy Assistant

-Income: National average pay is $60,950 per year.
-Workers in skilled nursing facilities get an average salary of $65,920.
-Working for the private office of a therapist, their average expected salary is $59,540.
-Those whose jobs are in state or local hospitals get the average pay of $53,700.
+Annual Income: National average pay is $61,730 per year.
+Workers in skilled nursing facilities get an average salary of $64,670.
+Working for the private office of a therapist, their average expected salary is $61,320.
+Those whose jobs are in state or local hospitals get the average pay of $61,570.

-Job Description: Some therapists need an extra pair of hands, and Occupational Therapy Assistants fulfill that function.
+Job Role: Some therapists need an extra pair of hands, and Occupational Therapy Assistants fulfill that function.
 If the elderly patient is unable to hold their weight, assistants are trained to help.

 Educational or Training Requirement: Earning an associate degree qualifies you for an Occupational Therapy Assistant job.
 Accredited programs take up to years to complete.
 However, some certifications are mandatory for most states, like essential life support (BLS) certificates.